Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- II. A hybrid formation scenario for the nuclear star cluster and its connection to the nuclear stellar ring: Discussion

 \section{Discussion}

-We explored the possibility of stellar clusters within 1.5~kpc of the main galaxy halo at $z>4$ to be NSCPs, and their link to the thin disc and the NSR, through the use of the $N$-body, hydrodynamical, cosmological ``zoom-in'' simulation GigaEris \citep[][]{Tamfal:2022aa}.
-There is no guarantee that all the stellar clusters identified as NSCPs in this paper will become part of the NSC at present day, as the calculation in Section~\ref{sec:dynamicaltime} is very rough.
-In the calculation, we assume a spherically averaged distribution of the galaxy following a \citeauthor{Hernquist:1990aa} profile.
-This, for example, does not take the interaction between the stellar clusters into account or the influence of galactic structures like the bar and spirals, meaning that in reality the time frame for a cluster to reach the galactic centre could be very different.
-Nevertheless, as the goal of this paper is to show the possibility of the MW's NSC being formed using the hybrid scenario and the link with the thin-disc stars, making these assumptions for the dynamical friction time-scale is reasonable.
+We explored the possibility of stellar clusters within 1.5~kpc of the main galaxy halo at $z>4$ to contribute to the old, metal-poor component of the NSC, and their link to the thin disc and the NSR, through the use of the $N$-body, hydrodynamical, cosmological ``zoom-in'' simulation GigaEris \citep[][]{Tamfal:2022aa}.
+There is no guarantee that all the stellar clusters identified as NSCPs in this paper will become part of the NSC at present day, as the calculation in Section~\ref{sec:dynamicaltime} is approximate.
+This, for example, does not take into account the interaction between the stellar clusters or the influence of galactic structures like the bar and spirals, meaning that in reality the time frame for a cluster to reach the galactic centre could be different.
+Additionally, as discussed in Section~\ref{sec:hybrid}, these stellar clusters could contribute to other components of the nuclear region, e.g. the pseudo-bulge.
+Nevertheless, as the goal of this paper is to show the possibility of the MW's NSC being formed using the hybrid scenario and the link with the thin-disc stars, making these assumptions for the DF time-scale is reasonable.

-Although we are unable to follow the evolution of the selected stellar clusters to $z=0$ and, therefore, cannot make definitive statements on whether these clusters are truly NSCPs, many of the discussed properties are grossly consistent with the present-day NSC of the MW.
+Although we are unable to follow the evolution of the selected stellar clusters to $z=0$ and, therefore, cannot make definitive statements on whether these clusters are truly NSCPs and thus contribute to the formation of the old, metal-poor component of the NSC, many of the discussed properties are grossly consistent with the present-day NSC of the MW.
 One clear difference from observations is the metallicity of the stars in the NSCPs in our simulation, which on average is slightly lower than the average metallicity of the stars in the MW's NSC \citep[e.g.][]{Schodel:2020aa}.
-Nevertheless, as we argue for a hybrid formation scenario, the in-situ SF from the gas-rich infalling clusters will increase the average metallicity of the stars in this region.
+This reinforces the likelihood that these stars will contribute to the older, metal-poor component.
+Additionally, as we argue for a hybrid formation scenario, the in-situ SF from the gas funneled from the galactic-scale non-axisymmetric structures -- the third channel discussed in Section~\ref{sec:hybrid} -- will increase the average metallicity of the stars in this region.
+In the case of late-type host galaxies such as our MW, both the GC accretion and in-situ SF scenario are expected to work in parallel, as supported by the MW’s NSC’s observed metallicity spread and complex SFH \citep[e.g.][]{Do:2015aa}.
+However, the contribution of each mechanism to the build-up process of the MW's NSC is still not clear.